 An investment in our common units involves risks.
-You should carefully consider all of the information contained in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference as provided under "Incorporation by Reference," including our Annual Report on Form 10-K for the year ended December 31, 2015 and the risk factors described under "Risk Factors" therein.
+You should carefully consider all of the information contained in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference as provided under "Incorporation by Reference," including our Annual Report on Form 10-K for the year ended December 31, 2016 and the risk factors described under "Risk Factors" therein, as updated by our subsequent Quarterly Reports on Form 10-Q for the quarters ended March 31, 2017 and June 30, 2017 and our current report on Form 8-K filed on May 8, 2017 that include risk factors related to the business of Legacy ETP.
 This prospectus supplement, the accompanying prospectus and the documents incorporated by reference also contain forward-looking statements that involve risks and uncertainties.
 Please read "Forward-Looking Statements."
 Our actual results could differ materially from those anticipated in the forward-looking statements as a result of certain factors, including the risks described elsewhere in this prospectus supplement, in the accompanying prospectus and in the documents incorporated by reference.
 If any of these risks occur, our business, financial condition or results of operation could be adversely affected.